naturalnessbasedappraoch/Natural-DaCode/README.md

     - Contains Java files that were part of the model training data.
     - Example files: `CTtest1.java`, `CTtest2.java`, etc.

-### 3. `N-gram Train Dataset`
-This folder contains the data used to train the n-gram model.
-It includes various Java files:

-- Example files: `ngram_train1.java`, `ngram_train2.java`, etc.

 ## Usage Instructions